kelechizy/Moviezy/README.md

 <img height="80px" src="http://moviezy.kelechizy.com/assets/images/google-play-badge.png"/>

 <h2>About</h2>
-<br>Here is a fully functional and colorful android app which I made from scratch.
+Here is a fully functional and colorful android app which I made from scratch.
 This is my variant of Udacity Popular Movies App : Android Nanodegree.

 <h2>Features</h2>
 With the app, you can: